Chevrotain/chevrotain/readme.md

     * [Multiple starting rules.][starting_rules]
     * [Parametrized Rules.][parametrized_rules]
     * **No code generation**.
-      * The DSL is just Javascript, not an external language.
+      * The DSL is just JavaScript, not an external language.
-      * Easily debuggable.
+      * The grammar is directly debuggable as a plain JavaScript file .
       * Short feedback loops.
       * Allows great flexibility for inserting custom Parser actions